membraneframework/membrane_tutorials/basic_pipeline/3_Source.md

 ```

 The first macro, `def_options` allows us to define the parameters which are expected to be passed while instantiating the element.
 The parameters will be passed as an automatically generated structure `%Basic.Elements.Source{}`.
 In our case, we will have a `:location` field inside of that structure.
-This parameter is about to be a path to the files which will consist of input packets.
+This parameter is about to be a path to the files which will contain input packets.
 Later on, while instatiating the Source element, we will be able to write:
 ```Elixir
 %Basic.Elements.Source{location: "input.A.txt"}